NoCode-NoLife/Sabine/docs/effect_npcs.md

 Effect NPCs
 =============================================================================

-When an NPC with the class id 63 is spawned, the client uses its speed value as an effect id to spawn a stationary effect.
-It's possible that this was never really used, since some effects seem glitched, this file includes a list of them, just in case.
+When an NPC with the class id 63 is spawned, the alpha client uses its speed parameter as an effect id to spawn a stationary effect.
+It's possible that this was never really used, since some effects seem glitched, but this file lists the effects, just in case.

 The alpha client has effect ids ranging from 0 to 20, though nothing happens for some, while others are missing textures by default, resulting